 Visit the Parks.

 Parisian parks are always a favorite way to spend my time when in the city of lights but particularly in Fall when the leaves have started to turn and the groundskeepers have installed beautiful florals in seasonal colors.
+The famous Jardin du Luxembourg and the Tuileries are particularly lovely in the Fall on sunny days.
+And the Luxembourg Gardens in particular are a wonderful spot to people watch or enjoy an afternoon reading session.

 Go up the Eiffel Tower.